-The Minimally Invasive Surgery Center at Children's provides high quality surgical care for children from birth to age 21.
+The Minimally Invasive Surgery Center at Children's provides high-quality surgical care for children from birth to age 21.
 Minimally invasive surgery for children and teens is a substitute for traditional surgeries.
-Traditional surgeries require larger cuts and have a longer recovery time for the child.
-At Children's, we use methods - often called laparoscopic or thoracoscopic surgery—to minimize the pain and discomfort of surgery for children.
+Traditional surgeries require larger cuts and have a longer recovery time.
+At Children's, we use methods—often called laparoscopic or thoracoscopic surgery—to minimize the pain and discomfort of surgery for children.

-With minimally invasive surgery, surgeons use an endoscope to go into a child's body and send images of it to a TV monitor.
-The surgeon then watches the TV monitor to guide him through the surgery.
+With minimally invasive surgery, surgeons use an endoscope to go into a child's body and send images to a TV monitor.
+The images guide the surgeon through the surgery.
 To perform the surgery, the surgeon uses small, thin tools that go through small cuts in a child's body.

 Our team has access to the da Vinci Surgical System, which makes more complex surgeries easier to perform.
 The system is controlled by a surgeon from a console located in the operating room.
 A tiny camera is inserted that uses two lenses to give the doctor 3-D vision.
 The system also adjusts the surgeon's movements to work on the smaller scale, using more precise micromovements with two working arms.